Application for Changed Assessment (See links below for resources to assist in filing an appeal)

 Application Processing Fee

 Effective July 2, 2011, a non-refundable filing fee of $45 for EACH application/parcel will be charged and must be included at the time of filing the Application.
 Payments accepted by check, money order or cash in person.
-Make money orders payable to: County of Yolo.
+Please note that we can accept one check to cover multiple appeals filed.
+Make checks or money orders payable to: County of Yolo.
 If your check is returned due to insufficient funds, a returned check fee in the amount of $25 will be charged.
 Applications submitted without the fee will not be processed.

 If you are receiving public assistance and/or do not have enough income to pay for your household's basic needs and cannot afford the processing fee, a "confidential Request for Waiver of Assessment Appeal Administrative Process Fee' form at the following link to enable you to request waiver of the fee.
 If requesting a waiver of the processing fee, the waiver request form must accompany your Application for Changed Assessment (assessment appeal) in lieu of the processing fee.